-Before law school, Jennifer was an award winning reporter, features writer and editor for the Peninsula Gateway Newspaper, then the highest rated community newspaper in the country.
-Early in her career, Jennifer won more awards from the Washington Newspaper Publishing Association than any other reporter in the state.
+Before law school, Jennifer was an award-winning reporter, features writer and editor for the Peninsula Gateway Newspaper, then the highest rated community newspaper in the country.

 A Day in the Life of a Park